Dog bloat or canine bloat (also known as Gastric Torsion or Gastric Dilatation Volvulus – GDV) is an extremely serious and life-threatening problem.

-The most common 'risk factors' that veterinarians and researchers have identified in dogs, and these include...
+The most common risk factors that veterinarians and researchers have identified in dogs are:

-The more ‘risk factors' your dog has, the greater his chances of developing bloat at some point, and the more important it is for you to keep a close eye on him and be aware of the symptoms of bloat in dogs.
+The more ‘risk factors there are for a dog – the greater the chances of developing bloat at some point are.
+If you identify your dog as a risky candidate it’s important to keep a close eye on him and be aware of the symptoms of bloat in dogs.

-So, don’t panic and assume that your Rottie is at high risk of canine bloat, but do be aware that it exists, learn how to recognize the symptoms and realize that you need to act fast should the worst happen.
+So, don’t panic and assume that your Rottie is at high risk of dog bloat, but do be aware that it exists, learn how to recognize the symptoms, and realize that you need to act fast should the worst happen.

 For owners of other large or giant breeds, here’s a quick run-down of the Top 10 breeds who are at the highest risk of bloat/torsion (and their risk factor by %), according to a study done by the Purdue University, School of Veterinary Medicine.